The Old Grey Cat

 (* = Muscles Shoals Rhythm Section)

 I hasten to add that Stranger in Town is now available on the major streaming services.
-If you have Apple Music, as I do, you can listen to it here:
+Give it a spin (or click).
+You won’t be disappointed.

 Share this: